dunky-star/AI-WAP-Project/README.md

 # Wave Food Chef - (WAP) - Project

-- This application proposes recipes based on the ingredients available.
+- This application proposes recipes based on the ingredients available in your fridge ensuring no food goes to waste.
 - Building Next-Generation Web Apps Powered by LLM/AI.
 - Wave Food Chef: Crafting a fascinating REST APIs using JavaScript/NodeJS/Express with LLM.